 Follow your manufacturer’s recommendations and, when in doubt, replace your old helmet early and often.
 Smith, for instance, recommends at least every five years and anytime you notice wear and tear, or after a crash.
 Giro recommends the same and suggests replacing a helmet every three to five years, depending on use.
 If you ride five days a year, this might seem low, but helmets can degrade over time—Smith recommends keeping an eye out for signs of wear like “cracks, ungluing, deformations, flaking and alterations in color.”
 Also, if you’re putting in 100-day seasons, you might need to invest in a new helmet more frequently.
 The brands featured in this guide offer crash replacement programs that may help you score a discount on a replacement helmet if your purchase is deemed eligible.

-To find the best ski and snowboard helmets, our product team and ski and snowboard experts parsed through piles of helmets from top-rated brands at REI.
-Of these helmets, we selected 20 contenders to put to the test.
+To find the best ski and snowboard helmets available at the co-op, our product team and ski and snowboard experts continually parse through piles of helmets from top-rated brands.
+Of these helmets, we selected more than two dozen contenders to put to the test over several seasons.
 These contenders included both groundbreaking new helmets and proven models our customers have rated highly over the years.

-Next, over 15 testers based in California, Utah and Washington, including women and men skiers and snowboarders, put these picks to the test to come up with the best helmets for skiing and snowboarding.
+Next, over 17 testers based in California, Idaho, Utah and Washington, including women and men skiers and snowboarders, put these picks to the test to come up with the best helmets for skiing and snowboarding.
 Testers rode hard at the resort and in the backcountry.
-Testing occurred at (and near) Palisades Tahoe, Mammoth Mountain, Sugar Bowl Resort, Mount Baker Ski Area, Whitewater Ski Resort, Summit at Snoqualmie, Snowbird, Solitude Mountain Resort, Alta Ski Area, Jackson Hole Mountain Resort, Grand Targhee Resort, Thompson Pass and Denali National Park and Preserve.
+Testing occurred at (and near) Palisades Tahoe, Mammoth Mountain, Sugar Bowl Resort, Mount Baker Ski Area, White Pass Ski Area, Whitewater Ski Resort, Summit at Snoqualmie, Snowbird, Solitude Mountain Resort, Alta Ski Area, Jackson Hole Mountain Resort, Grand Targhee Resort, Thompson Pass and Denali National Park and Preserve.

 Testers scored helmets based on the following categories: overall performance, fit, features, ventilation, sense of security, style, adjustability, comfort, durability and backcountry utility (if applicable).
 The scores you see are cumulative averages of these tallies, with the highest possible score being a 100.
 Then, the testers answered longform questions on review forms.
 Finally, our test director analyzed this quantitative and qualitative data, tested most top contenders himself and wrote these reviews.